We frequently talk about the gender gap in science, technology, engineering, and math (STEM) fields, and why getting more girls in STEM is important.

 Making a Change Starts With You

-While this list highlights some of the black STEM leaders who made impactful innovations to the science, technology, engineering and mathematics fields, it is by no means an exhaustive list of the numerable accomplishments of black innovators.
-For more reading, I’d recommend this list of black women game changers in STEM, this website on black inventors, or the History Makers.
+While this list highlights some of the black STEM leaders who made impactful innovations to the science, technology, engineering, and mathematics fields, it is by no means an exhaustive list of the numerable accomplishments of black innovators.
+For more reading, we recommend this list of black women game changers in STEM, this website on black inventors, or the History Makers.